Asherman’s syndrome is an acquired condition in which scar tissue adhesions form inside the uterus.

 - Health history: Surgeries such as dilation and curettage (D&C) and myomectomy, radiation therapy, or pelvic infections of the uterus can all be common causes that may result in uterine scarring and increase one’s risk of Asherman’s syndrome.

-Treating Asherman’s Syndrome at UT Health Austin
+Treating Asherman’s Syndrome

 The main goal of treatment is to remove the scar tissue and restore your uterus to its normal shape.
 Treatment for Asherman’s can help relieve pain, restore your normal menstrual periods, and allow for the possibility of pregnancy if desired by the patient.